-Remember:
+Remember

-- ▶ Always call AdviceLine to check you have the latest guide (refer to the publication date below). - ▶ Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your fact situation. - ▶ Use our AdviceLine employment advisors as a sounding board to test your views. - ▶ Get one of our consultants to draft an agreement template that's tailor-made for your business. - ▶ Visit our website www.businesscentral.org.nz regularly. - ▶ Attend our member briefings to keep up to date with all changes. - ▶ Send your staff to Business Central Learning courses and conferences designed for those who manage employees.
+- Always call AdviceLine on 0800 300 362 to check you have the latest guide. - · Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your situation. - Use our AdviceLine employment advisors as a sounding board to test your views. - Get one of our consultants to draft an agreement template that's tailor-made for your business.